GPS alumni share their experiences living and working in Japan and the lasting impact that their time at the school has had on their lives

 “In between trips to Tijuana and Rosarito, I took a tour of then IR/PS, which is now GPS,” he said.
 “I decided it was a place for me, and I made my way back to GPS in 1997 to pursue an MPIA degree.”

 Like many alumni, Gordon echoed the sentiment that his time at the school equipped him with invaluable skills.

 “It sounds quaint, but my time at IR/PS really did give me a toolkit that has helped me with the nexus of international tax, finance and bilingual negotiations involving governments, multinational corporations and organizations like the Organisation for Economic Co-operation and Development (OECD),” Gordon said.
 “In my line of work, the balance of policy or legal analysis, financial analysis and industry expertise sets the best global advisers apart from the rest, and the school has given me an edge.”

-Gordon has now lived in Japan for about 21 years, where he currently lives in Tokyo with his wife, Tomoko, and his two children, Noah and Zachary.
+Gordon has now lived in Japan for about 21 years and currently resides in Tokyo with his wife, Tomoko, and his two children, Noah and Zachary.

 “Surprisingly, jazz is the ‘theme music’ to Tokyo, and I am a huge jazz fan,” he said.
 “From our base, the rest of Japan is so accessible.
 We visited Hokkaido this summer and Kyoto this fall this year, despite the COVID-19 crisis, and we expect to get back to our regular jaunts to the Japan inland sea area, including Ehime and Hiroshima, soon.”